-- Buildings in visually prominent locations, especially onto existing and proposed open spaces.
-Corners are important to delivering high quality development- blank elevations will not normally be permitted, and they must be designed to respond positively to views; and - Key corners may be higher than the main part of a new building.
-However, this is not the only way in which high quality corners should be achieved, and consideration should also be given to form and massing, roof design, the location of windows, and the use of distinctive materials.
+- Along Matson Avenue new buildings will be visually prominent along the street, and it is important that their design responds to this prominence in creating high quality design.
+Corners are especially important - blank elevations will not normally be permitted, and they must be designed to respond positively to views; and - Key corners may be higher than the main part of a new building.
+However, this is not the only way in which high quality corners could be achieved, and consideration should also be given to form and massing, roof design, the location of windows, and the use of distinctive materials.

-■ 5.
-Design Guidance
+5. Design Guidance

-- 5.1.1 The requirement for good design is set out in planning policy, from the highest level of the National Planning Policy Framework (NPPF) to the local level of Gloucester City Council's current and emerging policies.
-This chapter expands on these policy requirements with specific guidance for the design of buildings, streets and open spaces at the Podsmead Estate.
+5.1.1 The requirement for good design is set out in planning policy, from the highest level of the National Planning Policy Framework (NPPF) to the local level of Gloucester City Council's current and emerging policies.
+This chapter expands on these policy requirements with guidance for the design of buildings, streets and open spaces at the Matson Estate.

-- 5.1.2 Planning applications should demonstrate how they have responded to the guidance in this chapter, as well as the Principles set out in chapter 4, through a Design and Access Statement (DAS).
+5.1.2 Planning applications should demonstrate how they have responded to the guidance in this chapter, as well as the Principles set out in chapter 4, through a Design and Access Statement (DAS).
 The DAS should also refer to principles set out in JCS Policy SD4, which relate to:

-- · context, character and sense of place;
+- context, character and sense of place;

 - legibility and identity;

 - amenity and space;

-- · public realm and landscape;
+- public realm and landscape;

 - safety and security;

-- · inclusiveness and adaptability; and
+- inclusiveness and adaptability; and

 - movement and connectivity.

-- 5.1.3 Policy SD4 may require the submission of a masterplan and design brief with proposals for redevelopment.
-These may be incorporated into the DAS, so long as they respond to the requirements in Table SD4d.
+5.1.3 Policy SD4 may require the submission of a masterplan and design brief with proposals for redevelopment.
+These may be incorporated into the DAS, so long as they respond to the requirements in Table SD4d

-- 5.1.4 This chapter is structured as follows:
+5.1.4 This chapter is structured as follows: